ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 var url = 'https://username:password@myhost.cloudant.com';
 var nosql = require('simplenosql')(url);
 ```

+The URL should allow *admin* access to your Cloudant account.

 This library uses Promises so function calls are of this form: